rpaul23/deep_neuro/README.md

 plots as well.
 If yes, plots will be stored in `results/training/plots/`.

-Example call: `. get_results.sh -u jannesschaefer -s 140123 -n n04`
+Example call: `. get_results.sh -u jannesschaefer -s 141023`

 This readme will be appended shortly.